LHO-Developments/Web-Books-Tracker/README.md

 Note:(Typically be your current chapter you are at) <br /><br />
 Next Chapter Links: https://www.wuxiaworld.com/novel/emperors-domination/emperor-chapter-2 <br />

+# Credits
 <br /> <br />
 Logo Designer: https://www.instagram.com/just_ngo/
 <br />
 Chrome Store: https://chrome.google.com/webstore/detail/web-books-tracker/aelnlcpoccbfboeplilkphgddjoojipl?hl
 <br /> <br />
+# Extra Notes
-Note: To change the number of rows, go to the constant.js and change the value from there.
+1. To change the number of rows, go to the constant.js and change the value from there.